Broke To Ride Horses For Sale - 1 gelding

 and scroll to the middle of the page to pics and info on his sire.

-Dam: Kings Quick KC - sorrel/now deep chestnut mare
+Dam: Kings Quick KC - sorrel/now a dark chestnut mare

 Height - 15 hands